DavisKiprotich/2024/README.md

 *January Plan*
-a.
-Construct a chicken coop.
+- Construct a chicken coop.
-b.
-Complete Masters application.
+- Complete Masters application.
-c.
-Porfolio website redesigning.
+- Porfolio website redesigning.
-d.
-1 book purchased(Enchiridion).
+- 1 book purchased(Enchiridion).
-e.
-T3 exam done.
+- T3 exam done.
-f.
-Job application
+- Job application.

-01/01/24
+- API lessons.

+_01/01/24_
 I will begin the day on a high note with huge expectation from my career and personal goals.I want to end this year better than the last year with more real life projects and wiser.
+_02/01/24_
+I was supposed to travel on this day but took my day off.
+We went to the farm to cut down maize stalks for our dairy cows; It was not an easy job.
+_03/01/24_
+Travelled from home yesterday using a tourist vehicle.I arrived at around 10:00 PM